Best Crypto Cards in Mozambique (2026)

 The South African crypto ecosystem plays a unique role.
 The 2-3 million Mozambicans in South Africa have access to Luno and VALR (both regulated South African exchanges with ZAR on-ramps).
 A common pattern: buy USDT on Luno in Johannesburg, send to a Binance wallet, load a crypto card for family use in Maputo.
 This effectively creates a remittance channel that bypasses both Mukuru's 4-8% fees and the MZN depreciation risk.

 Yellow Card has begun operations in Mozambique, providing a simpler fiat-to-crypto interface than Binance P2P.
-Local OTC trading via WhatsApp and Telegram groups ("Bitcoin Maputo", "Crypto Mocambique") handles larger transactions and serves as an information network for new users.
+Local OTC trading via WhatsApp and Telegram groups ("Bitcoin Maputo", "Crypto Mocambique") handles larger transactions and works as an information network for new users.

 Frequently Asked Questions